 Create an XML Sitemap: Here you activate the creation of the XML Sitemap.

 Sitemap file name: Enter the name of the Sitemap file here without the file extension

-.xml.
-Contao will automatically add the file extension when saving the file.
+automatically add the file extension when saving the file.

 The following settings are only available for redirect pages.
 Contao distinguishes between internal and external redirects page types.